Adhalianna/wit/docs/paper/paper.typ

 During development, two distinct strategies were designed.
 One of them relies heavily on a libp2p crate and can be perceived as more complex in implementation because of the required integration with a new dependency.
-The source code attached to the paper contains a partial implementation of this strategy.
+The source code attached to the thesis contains a partial implementation of this strategy.
 The other one introduces a dedicated data structure and comes with its downsides but it limits the number of dependencies significantly.